Introduction for new PhD fellows

 According to the executive order, the supervisor is responsible for the evaluation, but in practice it is and should be the joint responsibility of the PhD student and the principal supervisor to complete the evaluation and submit it in due time.
 In the evaluation, the supervisor must comment on the course of the PhD process in relation to the plan.
 For the PhD student, the evaluation may have the effect of academic self-reflection and contribute to ensuring that the PhD process does not run off track.

-The PhD student uploads the PhD plan in the IT system PhD Manager, and subsequently, the plan is approved electronically by supervisor, Head of Department, Head of Doctoral Programme and Director of Doctoral School.
+The PhD student uploads the portfolio in the IT system PhD Manager, and subsequently, the portfolio is approved electronically by supervisor and Head of Doctoral Programme.

 If your work is not progressing according to your PhD plan and your supervisor/doctoral school director rejects the progress report, the doctoral school will make a written offer to give you three months to get back on course (cf. the Ministerial Order on the PhD Programme, section 10, subsection 2).
 If this offer is accepted, a new assessment will be made after the three months.
 If the assessment is negative, PhD employment and studies will be discontinued.
 If the assessment is positive, the PhD programme will be continued.
 The three-month procedure will not cause the employment period to be extended.